 Compulsory education is from ages 6-14.
 Primary school is 8 years beginning at age 6 and is divided into two cycles.
 The first cycle is basic education (Grades I-IV) and the second cycle is general education (Grades V-VIII).

-The first cycle of secondary school (Grades IX and X) is 2 years and students are awarded an Ethiopian General School Leaving Certificate Examination (EGSLCE) upon completion of studies.
+The first cycle of secondary school (Grades IX and X) is 2 years and students are awarded an Ethiopian General Secondary Education Examination (EGSECE)/Ethiopian General Secondary Certificate (EGSEC) upon completion of studies.
 The second cycle of secondary school (Grades XI and XII) has general, technical and vocational options.
-The general second cycle is 2 years long and students sit for the Ethiopian Higher Education Entrance Examination (EHEEE) / Ethiopian University Entrance Examination Certificate (EUEEC) at the end of studies.
-(Before the education reforms instituted in 2001, the EGSLCE was awarded after completion of Grade XII; not after Grade X, as it is now).
-The general second cycle is offered at preparatory secondary schools and prepares students for post-secondary study.
+The general secondary cycle is 2 years long and students sit for the Ethiopian Higher Education Entrance Examination (EHEEE) / Ethiopian University Entrance Examination Certificate (EUEEC) at the end of studies.
+The general secondary cycle is offered at preparatory secondary schools and prepares students for post-secondary study.
 In 2021, the National Educational Assessment and Examinations Agency (NEAEA) changed the name of the EHEEE to the Secondary School Leaving Examination (SSLE).

 Technical studies are offered at technical schools and junior colleges and are 3 years long.
 Vocational studies are offered at vocational schools and junior college and are also 3 years long.

 Post-secondary studies are offered at colleges, institutes and universities.
 The first university in Ethiopia, University College of Addis Ababa, was opened in 1950.
 There are currently 8 public universities, 23 teacher's colleges and teacher training

 institutes, and numerous public and private colleges and institutes.